July 28, 2022

 - Use a continuous waterline treatment

 Use a daily or continuous waterline treatment like BluTab or BluTube.
-Again, for this to be effective, ensure that you do this in tandem with shocking.
+Again, for any continuous waterline treatment to be effective, ensure that you do this in tandem with shocking.

 - Test your waterlines quarterly

 Test your waterlines quarterly to ensure your protocol is effective.
 While many products can work, every product can fail.
-The only way to know you’re not wasting money on shocks and treatments is to test.
+The only way to know if your protocol is effective is to test.

 - Get your practice a partner in waterline maintenance